theOtherLuke/nordlynx-router/debian/readme.md

 dhcp-range=10.1.1.2,10.1.1.20,1h
 ```

-***Before installing NordVPN, I recommend testing forwarding using the instructions in the iptables section above before continuing***
+***Before installing NordVPN, I recommend testing forwarding using the instructions in the iptables section above before continuing.***
 *This setup should pass traffic from a client without NordVPN installed.
 Everything up to this point is just how to setup a basic router.
 The last step is what makes it a NordVPN router.*

 ***Make it go***